noportman/noportman/README.md

 Hi, I’m @noportman

-I'm a passionate data analyst with a strong focus on sustainability, geospatial insights, and data-driven decision-making.
-Currently, I'm enrolled in the MIT xPRO Professional Certificate in Data Science and Analytics, where I am honing my skills in statistical modeling, machine learning, and big data analysis to drive impactful solutions. 📊🌍
+I'm a passionate data analyst with a strong focus on sustainability, geospatial insights, and data-driven decision-making. 📊🌍

 With a background in geospatial analysis and environmental engineering, I enjoy exploring the intersection of data science, sustainability, and water resource management.
 I believe that leveraging data-driven insights can help inform more sustainable practices and improve our understanding of environmental systems.